Anyone Can Create A Zero Waste Home and Save Big by Being Less Trashy

 Reusables

-Reuse and don’t buy new when possible.
+Reuse, don’t buy new, when possible.
 Bring reusable bags to the grocery store.
 Many people have a drawer in their kitchen filled with empty plastic shopping bags.
-A few reusable bags will eliminate that draw and free up space in your kitchen.
+A few reusable bags will eliminate that drawer and free up space in your kitchen.

 Exchange disposables for reusables whenever possible.
-Cloth rags and napkins instead of paper towels, bottles, and the like.
+Use cloth rags and napkins instead of paper towels, bottles, and similar items.

-Swap disposables for reusables (start using handkerchiefs, refillable bottles, reusable bags, cloth napkins, rags, etc.).
-You might find that you don’t miss your paper towels, but rather enjoy the savings
+Swap disposables for reusables (e.g., handkerchiefs, refillable bottles, reusable bags, cloth napkins, rags).
+You might find you don’t miss paper towels and instead enjoy the savings.

 Avoid Freebies